 5. Deal with feelings of abandonment

 “Who’s taking care of me now?”
 It’s a very common reaction to finishing treatment.
 After all these months of weekly and often daily care, it’s scary to be out on your own.
-Our article, Ending Breast Cancer Treatment, examines this reaction further, with a couple of good resources for helping you get past it.
+It's OK to feel this way, though, and if you're aware that you are surrounded by those that love you, it can help.

 6. Understand lasting effects